Markhabo-R/Introduction-to-Data-Science-with-Python---Harvard-Course/Section_1:Linear_Regression.md

+# Section 1: Linear Regression
-# Pre-Reading Questions with Answers:
+## Pre-Reading Questions with Answers:
 1.The authors in the book call the error term "a catch-all".
 Which of the following is not part of the catch-all error?
 A mistake in the code
 2.Sample and Population
 The sample mean and population means are different.
 True